OctoPrint/OctoPrint/docs/plugins/hooks.rst

    .. versionadded:: 1.5.0

-   Use this to inject additional data into the data structure returned from the printer backend to the frontend on the push socket or other registered :ref:`~octoprint.printer.PrinterCallback`s.
+   Use this to inject additional data into the data structure returned from the printer backend to the frontend on the push socket or other registered :class:`octoprint.printer.PrinterCallback`.
 Anything you return here will be located beneath ``plugins.<your plugin id>`` in the resulting initial and current data push structure.

    The ``initial`` parameter will be ``True`` if this the additional update sent to the callback.
 Your handler should